24 HOURS IN QUEBEC CITY

 As you walk to breakfast, stop by the Place Royale, where the first permanent French settlement in North America was cemented.
 The Place Royale and the Petit-Champlain district allow you to take a peek into what Quebec looked like over 400 years ago.

 After some breakfast and exploring, visit the Parc de la Chute-Montmorency to observe an 83-metre high waterfall, overlooking the St. Lawrence River, Ile d’Orleans, and Quebec City.
-You can take a cable car from one side of the falls to the other, walk across a suspension bridge, or even zip line across (available from August 27th– October 8th).
+You can take a cable car from one side of the falls to the other, walk across a suspension bridge, or even zip line across (check the website for operating times).

 After your breathtaking waterfall experience, take a cab ride across the river to Ile d’Orleans.
 Known as the “Garden of Quebec,” it is a mostly rural community replete with apple orchards, wineries, and other farms that produce things like strawberries and potatoes.